josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🇺🇸_dear_america.md

 *Follow the evidence:*

 - [📰: The Times: “Minister calls X a ‘disgrace’ for shunning talks on RNLI abuse”](https://www.thetimes.com/uk/politics/article/lisa-nandy-elon-musks-x-rnli-abuse-migrant-protests-vdm0bg3gd) – *The fake geek boy won’t take any responsibility for the humans risking their lives to save others at sea.
 Protect the boats, man-thot.*
+- [🏛️: Government Departments: Artificial Intelligence: Question for Cabinet Office](https://questions-statements.parliament.uk/written-questions/detail/2026-09-04/27254) – *See this, America?
+See this?
+7k constraints requiring specialist manual override is NOT LESS ADMIN.*

 ---